Cowboys News App [Android]

 Everyone knows the stars – the 's, 's, and 's – but those unheralded players who the fanbase believes in (even if the level of belief is irrational) are the ones who take control of their hearts and minds each season.

-Bleacher Report's Kristopher Knox named a potential 2020 breakout candidate for each team this week, with Jourdan Lewis earning those honors for the Cowboys.
+Bleacher Report's Kristopher Knox named a potential 2020 breakout candidate for each NFL team this week, with Jourdan Lewis earning those honors for the Cowboys.

 And considering both his own talents and the state of the cornerback position in Dallas, Lewis seems like a safe bet for this milestone.